 The Ohio Northern Promise Frequently Asked Questions

 The Ohio Northern Promise is a set of initiatives to make an ONU education more affordable, to reduce student loan debt, to sustain academic quality, and to prepare students for career success.
 More specifically, The Ohio Northern Promise is about affordable excellence.
-It contains four key elements:
+It contains three key elements:

 - Offering a four-year graduation guarantee in most undergraduate programs to lower student debt

 - Engaging students in high-impact practices to deepen and enrich learning

 - Sustaining an impressive record of job placement and graduate and professional school admission rates for graduates